Satisfaction & Accreditation

 Using these quality initiatives as a basis, EPI has created a comprehensive quality improvement plan with the goal of assuring the highest quality of services to the persons served by the agency.

-EPI is accredited by CARF (Commission on Accreditation for Rehabilitation Facilities) through February 2016 for Community Housing, Community Integration, Supported Living, and Community Employment Services.
+EPI is accredited by CQL (The Council on Quality and Leadership) through November 2024 for Community Housing, Community Integration, Supported Living, and Community Employment Services.

 Satisfaction Survey Results

 Input from our stakeholders drives service quality.
 EPI seeks feedback in all formats and utilizes the information to set organization goals, quality improvements measures, establish policies and procedures, as well as service delivery practice.
 Formally, EPI gathers satisfaction through the use of traditional satisfaction surveys.
 The agency historically receives satisfaction scores in the 90% plus range.

 Person served returned an average of 95% satisfaction rating over the last three years while stakeholders had an 84% rating of services being very good to excellent.
 In addition, 96% of those stakeholders reported they were likely to very likely to recommend EPI to others.

 We’ve developed a self-advocacy group that encourages feedback from persons served about what they like and don’t like about agency services.
 We incorporate this feedback into service delivery changes.